Manufacturing Engineer, Rolls-Royce

 I am looking forward to continuing to lead the WISE YPB project team to successfully complete the project set to us by WISE and Harper Collins on producing resources for their Tara Binns Books.
 This has been an amazing WYPB project aimed at primary-age girls to encourage them into STEM careers by providing narratives and role models that show that STEM is for girls!

-This has been an exciting experience for me over the past few months and has enabled me to accumulate so many skills that will assist me in becoming a Manufacturing Engineering Manager.
+This has been an exciting experience for me over the past year and has enabled me to accumulate so many skills that will assist me in becoming a Manufacturing Engineering Manager.

 I love that being a part of the board develops me both personally and professionally and provides me with fresh challenges.